shelleyolivia/learn-tutorials/secret/deploy-your-own-secret-nft.md

 * If still, you're experiencing the same issue, for help reach out to us on [Discord](https://discord.gg/fszyM7K) or [Forum](https://community.figemnt.io)

-After this executed successfully you can take the program you created in the first installment, change the contract address to the one of your contract and interact with it in the same way!
+After this executed successfully you can take the program you created in the [first tutorial](https://learn.figment.io/tutorials/create-your-first-secret-nft), change the contract address to the one of your contract and interact with it in the same way!

-{% page-ref page="create-your-first-secret-nft.md" %}

 # Conclusion